carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 Prokka uses this method, but in a hierarchical manner, starting with a smaller trustworthy database, moving to medium sized but domain specific databases and finally to curated models of protein families.

+> ## Notes
+> [Environment variables](https://opensource.com/article/19/8/what-are-environment-variables) are special variables that contain information about your loggin session.
+These can be useful when you want to [manage](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#updating-an-environment) default or new settings that your system usually ignores.
+For instance, you can download a specific package with a downgraded version of perl if needed.
+{: .callout}

 Next, we need to change to the directory where we have the assembly (FASTA) files of interest.
 As a simple initial example of execution, we can annotate a FASTA file and define names for our output directory and files like this:

 ~~~